al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 - How are users reaching the site? brand search? are they looking for something specific? are the search traffic trends changing over time? should the site adapt to reflect the users searches?

+### Instrumentation

+Tracking Instrumentation should be on the API's not on the Interface! - for simpler maintenance So that when building the front end the API's are used and will already include tracking instrumentation.

+(not the reality unfortunately)

+## Tools

+- Math: basic arithmetic, statistical and probability know-how.
+- Excel: very practical and quick numbers manipulation and charting
+- SQL: to get data out (and into) of databases.
+- Python: ETL (string processing), fetch data, automations, build applications.
+- R: apply most sophisticated data algorithms (machine learning, statistics, etc...).
+- Javascript: for sharing visualizations on web (web: current information share platform).